-Bago T10 Blast 2024 Top run-getters and wicket-takers after Pigeon Point Skiers vs No Mans Land Explorers (updated) ft.
+Bago T10 Blast 2024 Top run-getters and wicket-takers after Pigeon Point Skiers vs No Mans Land Explorers (Updated) ft.
 Christopher Vincent

-Pirates Bay Raiders racked up a 10-run win against King Bay Royals in the ninth encounter of the Bago T10 Blast 2024 while Pigeon Point Skiers picked up a 20-run win over No Mans Land Explorers in the 10th contest.
+Store Bay Snorkelers secured a seven-wicket win over Pirates Bay Raiders in the 19th game of the Bago T10 Blast 2024, while Pigeon Point Skiers registered a 78-run win against No Mans Land Explorers in the 20th game.

-Delving into the details of the ninth clash, Pirates Bay Raiders posted a dominating total of 121/2 in 10 overs.
-Shammon Hooper, batting at No.3, top-scored with 53* runs off 28 balls, including seven fours, and one six.
-Captain Navin Stewart played a good supportive knock with 39 runs off 17 balls, featuring two fours and four sixes.
+Moving to the 19th game, Pirates Bay Raiders captain Navin Stewart top-scored with 39 off 24, including two fours and four sixes, while Marlon Richards shone with 33* off 16 with two fours and three sixes.

-In reply to the 122-run target, King Bay Royals smacked 111/6 in 10 overs, falling short by 10 runs.
-Zachary Siweah was the standout batter, smacking 37* runs in 21 balls with four fours and two sixes.
-Christopher Vincent and Crystian Thurton claimed two wickets apiece for the Raiders to turn the game upside down.
+Eventually, they posted a total of 112-4 in 10 overs.
+Terrance Hinds scalped two wickets, conceding 16 runs in two overs, while Tion Webster and Dejourn Charles picked up a wicket apiece.

 On that note, here are the leading run-scorers and wicket-takers of the ongoing Bago T10 Blast 2024.